 Generally, the time between the months of March to June is considered as the most suitable period to make a visit here.
 But if adventure really intrigues you then winter is also a good option to travel here.
 However, during the winter season, the overall road connectivity cannot be really trusted upon.
 Coming on to the monsoon months, one can expect a heavy amount of rainfall thus, it is advised to check the weather conditions first before planning a trip to this place during the monsoon months.

-As per history, Spiti Valley was essentially ruled over by the local rulers for centuries on end until the 10th century, when it was handed over to one of the sons of a King of Ladakh.
+As per history, Spiti Valley was essentially ruled over by the local rulers for centuries on end until the 10th century, when it was handed over to one of the sons of the King of Ladakh.
 After that, it was between 1681-1683 that Spiti got its freedom back, following the Ladakh-Tibet war.

-3. Suraj Tal.
 Situated near the Baralacha pass, the name of Suraj Tal translates into ‘Lake of the Sun God’.
 It is perhaps one of the most spectacular destinations to explore.
 People who like adventure won’t be disappointed by this destination.

-4. Dhankar Lake.
 This lake is situated at a height of about 4270 m.
 People who love adventure and like to trek will definitely love everything about this place.
 Furthermore, the crystal clear waters of the lake compliment the surrounding mountains with their beauty.

-Spiti Valley, which is garnering much attention by tourists courtesy its beauty, is one of the must-visit destinations of Himachal Pradesh.
+Spiti Valley, which is garnering much attention from tourists courtesy of its beauty, is one of the must-visit destinations of Himachal Pradesh.
 Not just for nature lovers, but for adventure enthusiasts too, it is the place to be at.
 Spiti is 733km, 2,146 km, 2,232 km, 2,911 km away from Delhi, Mumbai, Kolkata, and Bangaluru respectively.
-While many people are taking the roadways to explore this picturesque location, there are different ways to reach here.
+While many people are taking the roadways to explore this picturesque location, there are different ways to reach it here.

-By Road.
 Spiti valley has some really fascinating landscapes to explore but taking a road trip here won't be a cakewalk.
 So, before you plan one here, you must consider a few important things beforehand.
 The most important thing is that Spiti is a high-altitude cold desert that is different from regular hill stations, hence you won't be comfortable driving here unless you have experience in driving on snow.
 Another important point is that your vehicle must have good ground clearance.
-If you are travelling from Delhi, you can take NH 44, from Chandigarh a good option to reach here would be NH 505, from Mandi and Manali you can take NH3 and Leh Manali Highway respectively.
+If you are traveling from Delhi, you can take NH 44, from Chandigarh a good option to reach here would be NH 505, from Mandi and Manali you can take NH3 and Leh Manali Highway respectively.

-By Train.
-The Joginder Nagar Railway station is quite a good option to reach Spiti if you are planning to make your trip via train network.
+The Joginder Nagar Railway station is quite a good option to reach Spiti if you are planning to make your trip via a train network.
 It is said that the whole railway line was made by the British under the Shanon Hydropower Project.
 The station is well-connected to the Indian cities, both directly as well as indirectly.